 U.S. Work Visas Requirements

 What's a U.S. work visa and why do you need one?
 A visa is a document that provides authorization for travel to and admittance to a stipulated country, in this case the United States.
 Before visiting, working or immigrating to the U.S., generally a citizen of a foreign country must first obtain a U.S. visa.

-Having a visa does not guarantee entry to the U.S. However, it does indicate a consular officer at a U.S. Embassy or Consulate has determined you are eligible to seek entry for the specific purpose listed on the visa.
-Visas are obtained from the U.S. Embassy or Consulate that is closest to your residence abroad.
+Having a visa does not guarantee entry to the U.S. However, it does indicate a consular officer at a U.S. embassy or consulate has determined you are eligible to seek entry for the specific purpose listed on the visa.
+Visas are obtained from the U.S. embassy or consulate closest to your residence abroad.